MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick-start/Using-Insider-Container-Images.md

 Open an elevated PowerShell session and run the following commands.

+>Note: Installing Docker in the insider builds requires a different provider than the one normally used as of today.
+Please note the difference below.

 Install the OneGet PowerShell module.
 ```powershell
 Install-Module -Name DockerMsftProviderInsider -Repository PSGallery -Force